kumarlakshman/yamlmerger/README.md

 OK

-This repo also got .travis.yml for Travis CI to execute the tests.
+This repo also got .travis.yml for Travis CI for integration with Travis.